 - The fraudster and/or its affiliated marketers then create other websites that are designed to engage consumers in the scheme.
 To hook the consumer, these websites often: (1) imitate the headlines and names of well-known magazines and news channels; (2) use phony celebrity endorsements; (3) create a false sense of urgency; and (4) make egregious claims.

 - These consumer-facing websites redirect the victim to yet another website (created by the fraudster).
-This final website
+This final website accepts payments.

 Card brands are actively cracking down on these bad actors.
 For example, in early 2019, Mastercard created rules for merchants that offer free trials.
 More recently, Mastercard declared that the unauthorized use of a celebrity’s name, image, likeness, or other aspect of identity, either via an affiliate marketer or directly from the merchant, is considered a BRAM violation.
-The FTC has also taken action to stop
+The FTC has also taken action to stop these scams.

 How do you keep this type of bad actor out of your portfolio?
 First of all, it is important to have a robust merchant monitoring solution that recognizes dummy websites and makes connections by pulling from a large dataset of fraudsters.
 Of course, you should also use a transaction laundering detection solution.
 To learn more about G2’s experience stopping transaction launderers, please click here.
 You can find out more about our Persistent Merchant Monitoring solution here.